martinfbrandt/candidate-assignment-slc/DISCUSSION.md

 * I would filter the results by the search term, so that we don't have to perform this operation on the client side

+Other UI improvements i'd like to make:
+* scrolling as discussed above
+* fix bug clearing filter name
+* cleanup and genericization of the search components so they could be used in other cases
+* actually create and use Typescript types ☹️